Tolerance

 Compute the tolerance for a comparison.

-Update the tolerance singleton from the key-value pairs found in a dict.
+Update the tolerance from the key-value pairs found in a dict.

 Inherited Methods